Klipper3d/klipper/docs/Slicers.md

 In contrast, it is okay (and often helpful) to use a slicer's "retract" setting, "wipe" setting, and/or "wipe on retract" setting.

+## Set lower resolution or use Arcs / Arc-Welder when you have small blobs/zits on curved/round walls

+Especially when printing at higher speeds, one may notice blobs/zits on curved/round surfaces.
+These can occur when the slicer creates a lot of small lines to over-accurately reproduce an arc, possibly with alternating extrusion amounts.
+These tiny G-Code lines can cause klipper to shutter slightly, causing these blobs.
+You can tell these blobs apart from other issues by the fact that these are reproducible on the same spots if you print the same model twice.
+If you print a 3d benchy, you may see them on the front hull lines.

+There are two ways to resolve this; first is to lower the resolution of the slicer.
+In Cura, these settings can be found under "Mesh Fixes" -> "Maximum Resolution", "Maximum Travel Resolution" and "Maximum Devaiation".

+The second way is to use arcs instead of lines in the slicer.
+These are G02/G03 G-Code-Commands that may be enabled in your slicer, as not all printers support these.
+There is also a tool available called Arc-Welder, which post-processes your G-Code and combines linear moves into arcs.
+Depending on your Slicer, Arc-Welder may be available as a Plugin.

+Klipper needs to be configured to accept these G02/G03 commands by adding a new config section [gcode_arcs](Config_Reference.md#gcode_arcs).

+Klipper currently takes the G02/G03 commands and converts them back into linear commands, defined by the resolution setting.
+While it may sound a bit pointless, it makes sure that these curved walls have a proper resolution without confusing extrusion commands.